developersCradle/git-complete/README.md

 List all the configuration from global or from user level
 - `git config --global --list`

-Adding core ediotor to git config
+Adding core editor to git config
 - `git config --global core.editor "notepad++.exe -multiInst -nosession"`

 `.bash_profile` to home directory